Juniper/contrail-specs/5.1/evpn_multicast_smet.md

 ## 4.9 Agent Implementation

-In addition to what is already supported as part of MVPN feature, agent should o Configurable IGMP groups ?
+In addition to what is already supported as part of MVPN feature, Agent should:

+o Have configurable IGMP <S,G>/<*,G> list at the VN level.

-o Accept ethernet multicast traffic from remote SDN gateway and send them to the neighboring nodes in the tree (in addition to local VMIs as applicable)
+o Accept multicast traffic from remote SDN gateway and send them to the neighboring nodes in the tree in addition to local VMIs, if any.

-o Accept ethernet multicast traffic from local VMIs and send it to the olist associated with the specific group address.
+o Accept multicast traffic from local VMIs and send it to the olist associated with the specific <*,G> group.

+Note: Future contrail release might have a per-VMI <S,G>/<*,G> list.

+Agent should also send SMET equivalent XMPP messages to the control BGP for each of the <*,G> multicast groups learnt through IGMP.

+Agent should also handle XMPP route updates from the control BGP and update the vrouter accordingly.

+## 4.10 vRouter Implementation
+IGMP packets in vRouter are trapped at the per-VMI level if IGMP gets enabled at the VMI.
+This can happen when IGMP is enabled specifically at the VMI or at the VN or at the global system configurationn.

+If IGMP is not enabled at the VMI, IGMP packets are forwarded using the broadcast MAC entry to flood the packet in the VN.
+This also means that care should taken while enabling IGMP at the VMI level.

+vRouter also has to handle forwarding multicast data packets.
+For release 5.1, MFIB table that is indexed by <S,G> is not implemented.
+Instead multicast data packets are forwarded in the contrail by doing a lookup in bridge table using multicast in the destination field of the packet.

+Note: Future contrail releases might support a MFIB lookup in native VRF or in the multicast VRF.

+vRouter, in release 5.1, will receive packets from outside the contrail on the fabric interface.
+The packets are encapsulated using VxLan.
+These packets will be decapsulated and a bridge lookup is done using the inner header multicast MAC.
+The resulting bridge entry will be used to forward the packets appropriately.

 # 5. Performance and scaling impact